skippyr/becho/README.md

 ## More Information

-If you are a user, please refer to the manual of `becho` after you install it by using `becho --help` or `man becho`.
+If you are an user, please refer to the manual of `becho` after you install it by using `becho --help` or `man becho`.

 If you are a developer, you can use `cargo` to compile the internal documentation and open it in your default browser by using `cargo doc --open`.

+## Testings

+If you are an user, you can test `becho`'s capability by using the scripts at `scripts/examples`.
+Those scripts are the same used in the screenshots in the `Preview` section.

+If you are a developer, you can use `cargo` to run tests appended to the code and its documentation to check if everything is working as expected by using `cargo test`.

 ## See Also